 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Stockbridge is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Stockbridge is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Stockbridge who work in office and administrative support (14.22%), sales jobs (8.27%), and management occupations (7.37%).
+Overall, Stockbridge is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Stockbridge who work in sales jobs (10.58%), food service (9.24%), and teaching (9.09%).

 The people who call Stockbridge home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Stockbridge residents report their race to be White, followed by Asian.
-Important ancestries of people in Stockbridge include German, English, Irish, Polish, and European.
+The greatest number of Stockbridge residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Stockbridge include German, English, Irish, European, and Polish.